 Running payroll accurately is arguably one of your most critical employer responsibilities.
 But even if you use a reliable payroll processing system, there’s room for user error.
 You might input numbers incorrectly, forget to add an employee’s pay raise, or fail to remove a terminated employee from your payroll.
 To combat these potential problems, conduct a payroll audit.
+A payroll audit is a periodic review of your payroll records, taxes, and processes to confirm accuracy, compliance, and to detect errors or fraud.

 Regularly performing a payroll audit can alert you to mishaps early on.
 Learn about payroll audit procedures to catch mistakes and avoid IRS penalties, payroll fraud, tax filing corrections, and disgruntled employees.